-Brandie Nonnecke, PhD is Founding Director of the CITRIS Policy Lab (https://citrispolicylab.org/) and Co-Director of the CITRIS Tech for Social Good Program at UC Berkeley (https://berkeley.techsocialgood.org/).
-She is a Fellow at the World Economic Forum where she serves on the Council on the Future of the Digital Economy and Society.
-Her research has been featured in BBC News, MIT Technology Review, PC Mag, Buzzfeed News, Mashable, and Stanford Social Innovation Review.
+Brandie Nonnecke, PhD is Founding Director of the CITRIS Policy Lab (https://citrispolicylab.org/) at UC Berkeley where she supports interdisciplinary tech policy research and engagement.
+She served as a fellow at the Aspen Institute’s Tech Policy Hub and at the World Economic Forum on the Council on the Future of the Digital Economy and Society.
+Her research has been featured in Wired, BBC News, MIT Technology Review, PC Mag, Buzzfeed News, among others.

 Brandie has expertise in information and communication technology (ICT) policy and internet governance.
 She studies human rights at the intersection of law, policy, and emerging technologies with her current work focusing on issues of fairness and accountability in AI.
 She has published research on algorithmic-based decision-making for public service provision in the urban context; how AI can enhance and augment human labor, especially for aging populations and individuals with disabilities; and outlined recommendations for how to better ensure applications of AI support equity and fairness.